Are There Free Detox Centers Near Me? (Low Cost & No Insurance Options)

 Health insurance typically provides some level of coverage for substance abuse treatment, but there is typically still some cost left to the individual.
 For some people in need of treatment, these payments can be too high.
 In such cases, free detox centers may be the answer.

 There are several avenues through which you can find free detox treatment options.
-If you have insurance, detox services may be fully or partially covered.
+If you have insurance, medically assisted detox services may be fully or partially covered.
 State-funded detox centers may offer free or discounted services to individuals with no income and no insurance.
 Certain private treatment centers, often run by religious organizations, can also be a resource for free detox programs.

-Using Insurance to Pay for Detox
+How to Use Insurance to Pay for Detox?

 As of 2014, the Patient Protection and Affordable Care Act requires all health insurance plans sold through the health insurance marketplace, as well as Medicaid, to provide coverage for addiction and substance abuse treatment.
 Depending on your insurance coverage, your plan may pay for some or all of your treatment.
 Many insurance plans provide addiction services before the deductible is met, which can help to significantly reduce costs.